United States Military Railroad: Chattanooga Campaign

 While the railroad men planned the movement of reinforcements to the west, Halleck began issuing the orders that assigned actual units to the move.
 Major General Joseph Hooker, former commander of the Army of the Potomac, was assigned to command the eastern reinforcements.
 Major General George Meade, the commander of the Army of the Potomac, was directed to prepare the XI and XII Corps for movement beginning September 25.
 At the time the XII Corps’ two divisions were on picket duty along the Rappahannock River and had to be relieved by the I Corps before it could move to the railroad.
 The XI Corps’ remaining two divisions were deployed to the army's rear guarding the Orange and Alexandria railroad which simplified their preparations to move.
 Meade initially ordered the XII Corps to march to Brandy Station, but the corps was directed to march 10 miles further up the railroad to Bealeton where there were better arrangements for loading the trains.
 McCallum directed the XI Corps infantry to move to Manassas Junction, Virginia, to board trains, but had the corps’ artillery march to Alexandria, where the best facilities to load the guns were located.

 By the end of operations on September 25, 1863, 5,800 of the 7,500 soldiers in the XI Corps were on trains headed for Bridgeport.
 By the morning of September 27, 12,600 men, 33 cars of artillery and 21 cars of baggage and horses were in motion.
-By 10:30 PM September 30, the first 4 trains of troops reached Bridgeport.
+By 10:30 PM September 30, the first four trains of troops reached Bridgeport.
 By October 3 Major General Hooker was able to report that all of the XI Corps’ troops were at Bridgeport and the XII Corps was passing through Nashville to begin the final leg of the trip.
 Moving the troops and artillery did not complete the job.
 On September 27 the railroads began loading the camp baggage, wagons, ambulances, horses and mule teams that were part of the corps.
-The XI Corps had 261 six mule teams, 75 two horse ambulances, 3 spring wagons and the XII Corps needed 150 four horse teams and 156 six mule teams moved.
-The last regiment of troops passed through Indianapolis on October 6 and reached its destination October 8, 1863, ending the 1,233 mile troop movement.
+The XI Corps had 261 six-mule teams, 75 two-horse ambulances and 3 spring wagons, and the XII Corps needed 150 four-horse teams and 156 six-mule teams moved.
+The last regiment of troops passed through Indianapolis on October 6 and reached its destination October 8, 1863, ending the 1,233-mile troop movement.
 By October 12, the USMRR and civilian railroads completed the movement of both corps and all of their artillery, transportation, and baggage.
 From Bridgeport, Hooker marched his force towards Chattanooga to participate in the fighting to relieve the Army of the Cumberland.